Thandai Recipe with step by step photos. Thandai is a refreshing milk based drink that is made and served during Holi and Maha Shivaratri Festivals.

 Thandai Recipe with step by step photos:

-1. Take melon seeds, almonds, cashews, nutmeg, fennel, poppy seeds and pepper corn in a mixie jar.
+1. Take melon seeds, cardamom, almonds, cashews, nutmeg, fennel, poppy seeds and pepper corn in a mixie jar.
 Pulse at regular intervals till ground to a coarse powder.

 2. Add this powder to the simmering milk, add gulkand, saffron soaked milk and stir well till there are no lumps.
 Simmer and cook for 8 – 10 mins.
 The milk will thicken a bit.